b10815061/b10815061.github.io/_teachings/1_project.md

 </div>

-Compared to standard position embedding, which is categorized into "absolute embedding", rotarary proposed by [Some Research] is more flexible.
-First of all, a relative embedding in nature helps the model to learn an arbitrary position of embedding.
-The computation is somewhat easy, we first compute the rotation of each embedding dimension, then we take the inner product of the word embedding and the positional embedding.
+Compared to standard positional embedding (categorized as 'absolute embedding'), <a href="https://arxiv.org/abs/2104.09864"> rotary position embedding (Su et al., 2021</a>) offers greater flexibility.
+The key advantage of rotary embedding lies in its relative nature, which enables the model to learn position-dependent representations without being constrained to fixed absolute positions.
+The computation process involves two main steps: first, calculating the rotation for each embedding dimension, then computing the inner product between the rotated word embeddings and positional embeddings.
+This is visualized across three plots: the leftmost shows the original word embeddings, the middle displays the rotary embedding base vectors, and the rightmost demonstrates the final rotated embeddings.
+The transformation preserves the relative relationships between tokens while allowing for more flexible position modeling.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">